Generalization Bounds in the Predict-then-Optimize Framework: Introduction

-Specifically, we shall assume that our optimization task is to minimize a linear objective over a convex feasible region.
+Specifically, we shall assume that our optimization task is to minimize a linear objective over a feasible region, and that this task can be completed efficiently in the practical sense.
+This captures a wide range of optimization problems including linear programming, mixed-integer linear programming, and a large class of nonlinear programs.
 In the shortest path example, the feasible region is a polyhedron.
-We assume the objective cost vector is not known at the time the optimization problem is solved, but rather predicted from data.
+We assume the objective cost vector is not known at the time that the optimization problem is solved, but rather predicted from a prediction model that maps from features to cost vectors.
 A decision is made with respect to the predicted cost vector, and the SPO loss is computed by evaluating the decision on the true cost vector and then subtracting the optimal cost assuming knowledge of the true cost vector.
-Unfortunately, the SPO loss is nonconvex and non-Lipschitz, and therefore proving generalization bounds is not immediate.
+Unfortunately, the SPO loss is non-convex and non-Lipschitz, and therefore proving generalization bounds is not immediate.